rsek/dataforged/starforged_moves.md

 ### Repair

-**When you make repairs to your vehicles, modules, mechanical companions, or other equipment**, envision the situation and roll.
+**When you make repairs to your vehicles, modules, mechanical companions, or other devices**, envision the situation and roll.
+If you...

-  * Making your own repairs, or direct a companion to make repairs: Roll +wits
+  * Make your own repairs, or direct a companion to make repairs: Roll +wits
-  * Obtaining repairs from someone (not an ally): Roll +supply and __Sacrifice Resources (-1)__.
+  * Obtain repairs from someone (not an ally): Roll +supply

 On a **hit**, you gain repair points as appropriate to the situation, per the table below.
+Additionally, you may __Sacrifice Resources__ and exchange each -1 of supply for 1 extra repair point (up to 3 points).

 Situation     | Strong Hit | Weak Hit
 --------------|------------|---------
 At a facility | 5 points   | 3 points
-In the field  | 4 points   | 2 points
+In the field  | 3 points   | 1 points
-Under fire    | 3 points   | 1 point
+Under fire    | 2 points   | 0 points

-Additionally, you may __Sacrifice Resources (-1)__, and add 1 repair point.

-If you are repairing a battered vehicle, first spend 2 repair points to clear that impact.
-Then, spend each point to do one of the following: take +1 integrity for a vehicle, give a mechanical companion +1 health, or restore one broken module.
-If you are repairing something other than those options, spend 5 points to bring it back to full working condition, or 3 points to repair with a complication or persistent malfunction.
+Spend repair points as follows.
 Unused points are discarded.

+  * Clear the **battered** impact on a vehicle: 2 points
+  * Fix one broken module: 2 points
+  * Take +1 integrity on a vehicle: 1 point
+  * Take +1 health for a mechanical companion: 1 point
+  * __Repair__ any other device: 3 points
+  * __Repair__ any other device, but with a complication or malfunction: 2 points

 On a **miss**, the repairs are not made and the situation worsens. __Pay the Price__.